Beyond Just Words – D&I Programs to Meet and Grow With Your Needs

 Question: Do you have any recommendations for global D&I moments as mentioned for monthly D&I moments/awareness?

-Answer: This is a good question to ask staff as they will know the cultural heritage markers relative to their demographics.
+Answer: This is an excellent question to ask the staff as they will know the cultural heritage markers relative to their demographics.
 In this way, the celebrations fit what your employees care about.

-Question: Do you sell the workshops as an instructor lead packet where we can have our training team lead the training?
+Question: Do you sell the workshops as an instructor-led packet where our training team can lead the training?
 A train the trainer appr

 Answer: At this point, Syntrio provides a skilled facilitator with deep experience in diversity and inclusion.
-Depending on your organization’s resources and needs, we can discuss alternative solutions.
+We can discuss alternative solutions depending on your organization’s resources and needs.